jhaumont/enter-the-daggerverse/runbooks/english/06-use-module-from-daggervers-with-dagger-shell.md

 # Use module from Daggerverse with Dagger Shell

-## Prerequisites

-You must know what is Daggerverse.
-If don't, please read [Use module from Daggerverse](./03-use-module-from-daggerverse.md) before continue.

 ## Install a module - Git info

 To install a Dagger module, first init Dagger env in `hello-sh` folder: